Recursive variational Gaussian approximation with the Whittle likelihood for linear non-Gaussian state space models: Conclusion

 \section{Conclusion}

-We develop a novel sequential variational Bayes algorithm that uses the Whittle likelihood, called {R-VGA-Whittle}, for parameter inference in linear non-Gaussian state space models.
+We develop a novel sequential variational Bayes algorithm that uses the Whittle likelihood, called {R-VGA-Whittle}, for parameter inference with linear non-Gaussian state space models.
 The Whittle likelihood is a frequency-domain approximation of the exact likelihood.
 It is available in closed form and its log can be expressed as a sum of individual log-likelihood frequency components.
 At each iteration, R-VGA-Whittle sequentially updates the variational parameters by processing one frequency or a block of frequencies at a time.
 We also demonstrate the use of the Whittle likelihood in HMC (HMC-Whittle), and compare the parameter estimates from R-VGA-Whittle and HMC-Whittle to those of HMC with the exact likelihood (HMC-exact).
 We show that the posterior densities from the three methods are generally similar, though posterior densities from R-VGA-Whittle and HMC-Whittle tend to be wider compared to those from HMC-exact.
 As HMC-Whittle only targets the parameters and not the states, it tends to produce posterior samples of the parameters that are less correlated than those from HMC-exact.
 We also show that R-VGA-Whittle and HMC-Whittle are much more computationally efficient than HMC-exact.
-R-VGA-Whittle is particularly efficient when dealing with bivariate time series, where it can be up to two orders of magnitude faster than HMC-Whittle and three orders of magnitude faster than HMC-exact.
+R-VGA-Whittle is particularly efficient when dealing with bivariate time series, where in our study it is more than 25 times faster than HMC-Whittle and 750 times faster than HMC-exact.
+R-VGA-Whittle is also shown to be highly computationally efficient in an example involving a long memory (ARFIMA) latent process with a large sample size, which is challenging to fit using classic likelihood-based approaches.